Submarine hull

 A submarine hull has two major components, the superstructure and the pressure hull.
-The external portion of a submarine’s hull—that part that does not resist sea pressure and is free-flooding—is known as the “superstructure” in American submarine terminology and the “casing” in British submarine terminology.
-It is sometimes also referred to as the “light hull” or other descriptive terms.
+The external portion of a submarine's hull—that part that does not resist sea pressure and is free-flooding—is known as the "superstructure" in American submarine terminology and the "casing" in British submarine terminology.
+It is sometimes also referred to as the "light hull" or other descriptive terms.

-The superstructure of a submarine is the outer non-watertight, “free-flooding” hull which provides a hydrodynamically efficient shape.
-The pressure hull is the inner hull of a submarine that resists sea pressure and maintains the submarine’s structural integrity at (operating) depth.
+The superstructure of a submarine provides a hydrodynamically efficient shape.
+The pressure hull is the inner hull of a submarine that resists sea pressure and maintains the submarine's structural integrity at (operating) depth.